Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.29.md

 id: 5jr8kgd7kdw6xthr0epcqy3
 title: '29'
 desc: ''
-updated: 1721067657903
+updated: 1721263252852
 created: 1721067657903
 ---

 ## 2024.07.17

-- [x] [[torchcell.datamodels.schema]] updated so we can add data more modularly.
+- [x] [[torchcell.datamodels.schema]] updated so we can add data more modularity.
 This comes down to decoding experiment and experiment reference. → [[2024.07.17 - How we Type|dendron://torchcell/torchcell.datamodels.schema#20240717---how-we-type]]
+- [x] Adjust schema for interaction data. [[torchcell.datamodels.schema]]
+- [x] Adjust `biocypher/config/torchcell_schema_config.yaml` for interaction data → no changed needed since everything is contained in experiment.
+- [x] Since we query datasets we want to have `dataset.name` as property of experiment.
+Added to [[torchcell.dataset.experiment_dataset]] → added `dataset_name` to `torchcell/biocypher/config/torchcell_schema_config.yaml`
+- [x] Check [[torchcell.knowledge_graphs.minimal_kg]] works → had to refactor a bit since not all find replace previously worked... had limited search scope on first refactor.

+- [ ] After merge clean up commented code in [[torchcell.adapters.cell_adapter]] and [[torchcell.dataset.experiment_dataset]]

+- [ ] Add `Kuzmin2018` dataset for interactions, it is smaller and covers all interactions.

 ## 2024.07.16

 - [x] Adjust schema adding in `dataset_name` nodes. → We want to add to experiment data.
 This is for back tracing.
 - [x] Experiment can be linked to a study - We want to query the exact dataset used in this study.
 Added to yaml and can worry about later when we handle mechanistic aware case study.
-- [ ] Since we query datasets we want to have `dataset.name` as property of experiment.

-- [ ] After rebase clean up commented code in [[torchcell.adapters.cell_adapter]] and [[torchcell.dataset.experiment_dataset]]
-- [ ] Fix dataset registry with imports to init.

-- [ ] Add `Kuzmin2018` dataset for interactions, it is smaller and covers all interactions.
-- [ ] Adjust schema for interaction data.
-- [ ] Add interactions to adapter.
 - [ ] Add genes essentiality dataset.
 - [ ] Document about gene essentiality source.
 - [ ] Add gene essentiality to schema and clearly differentiated from current fitness.
 Add in transformation to essentiality to growth type phenotype.
 This should probably be enforced after querying during data selection and deduplication.
 The rule is something like if we can find some reasonable fixed function for transforming labels we add them.
 Don't know of a great way of doing this but.
 Possible we can even add these relations to the Biolink ontology.
 In theory this could go on indefinitely but I think one layer of abstraction will serve a lot of good at little cost.